C-elegans-VNC/VNC-Dist/README.md

 # CITATION
-If you use VNC-Dist, please cite the [paper](https://www.biorxiv.org/content/10.1101/2024.11.16.623955v2.abstract):
+If you use VNC-Dist, please cite the [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0331188):

-Saharkhiz, Saber, et al. "VNC-Dist: A machine learning-based pipeline for quantification of neuronal positioning in the ventral nerve cord of C. elegans." bioRxiv (2024): 2024-11.
+Saharkhiz, Saber, et al. "VNC-Dist: A machine learning-based semi-automated pipeline for quantification of neuronal position in the C. elegans ventral nerve cord" Plos One (2025)

 # Installation and Usage